Deputy Public Administrator/Guardian/Conservator I/II

 Kern County is an ADA compliant and an equal opportunity employer and encourages all qualified individuals from diverse backgrounds to apply.

-Three years of clerical experience including one year of experience as a Sheriff's Records Specialist OR other law enforcement agency records personnel, OR an equivalent combination of education and experience sufficient to obtain the knowledge and skill to successfully perform the essential duties of the job.
+Bachelor's degree from an accredited college or university AND five (5) years of experience in the drafting of legal documents; OR an equivalent combination of education and experience sufficient to obtain the knowledge and skill to successfully perform the essential functions of the job.

 Kern County employees provide opportunities that are purposeful to our community.
 Every employee and every action contributes to the improvement and strengthening of our county.